 Elise Groulx Diggs

-Elise Groulx Diggs advises corporations, governments, international organizations and NGOs on the human rights issues, legal and social risks associated with their investment projects and global supply chains.
-She is ranked by Chambers & Partners Global Guide as one of the top seven lawyers in the world in the field of Business and Human Rights.
-Ms. Diggs has expertise in assessing the legal risks of business operations in fragile states and conflict affected areas.
+Elise Groulx Diggs works with Mitt Regan on the Center’s initiatives on Lawyers, Business, and Human Rights.
+She advises corporations, governments, international organizations, and NGOs on the human rights issues, legal and social risks associated with their investment projects and global supply chains.
+Ms. Diggs is ranked by Chambers & Partners Global Guide as one of the top seven lawyers in the world in the field of Business and Human Rights.
+Ms. Diggs has expertise in assessing the legal risks of business operations in fragile states and conflict-affected areas.
 She also assists and advises clients with conflict mediation and remediation.
 Elise serves as the Convenor of the Advisory Board of the Business & Human Rights Project, American Bar Association (ABA) Center for Human Rights.
 She is also an officer of the CSR Committee of the International Bar Association (IBA).
 She practices law as an Associate Tenant at Doughty Street Chambers in London and is Principal of the consulting firm, BI for Business Integrity & Partners LLC, based in Washington DC.
 As senior legal advisor, Elise is licensed to practice law in France (Paris Bar) and Canada (Quebec Bar) and is a licensed legal consultant in the state of New York.
 She is also an accredited mediator.
-Elise practised as a criminal defence lawyer for many years in Montreal and, concurrently, founded two legal NGOs that participated in negotiations leading to the Rome Treaty and the regulations of the International Criminal Court (ICC).
+Elise practiced as a criminal defence lawyer for many years in Montreal and concurrently founded two legal NGOs that participated in negotiations leading to the Rome Treaty and the regulations of the International Criminal Court (ICC).

 Professor Frisch is Ethics Counsel to the Law Center.
 He previously was senior assistant bar counsel to the District of Columbia Court of Appeals.
 He was in private practice from 1978-84 and assistant federal public defender for Maryland from 1975-78.
 Professor Frisch worked as a research assistant for the Senate Watergate Committee in 1973 and 1974.